|FR||About us | Home | User agreement | Link to us|

 So, you might be wondering what the traditional wedding day is all about in Russia?
 Well, we have a quick answer!
 From the start of the day, the bride usually gets some help from her friends and relatives with her looks and style.
 The festive makeover is often delegated to professional hairdressers and make-up artists who take care of every aspect of her looks.
 Fast forward a few hours, the bride arrives approximately an hour and half before the official ceremony of registration.

 That's about time when a comical wedding tradition takes place.
 The parents of the bride pretend to steal the bride and ask the groom to pay a ransom.
-The groom usually ends up paying some symbolic monetary value or jewellery to get his beloved back.
+The groom usually ends up paying some symbolic monetary value or jewelry to get his beloved back.
 Of course, the entire event is played out only for amusement of the guests.

 After the ransom is paid and parents return the bride to the groom, the young couple heads straight to ZAGS to officially register their relationship.
 The next destination for the wedding ceremony is a picturesque location of any sort where newlyweds can make memorable pictures, including city parks, places of historical interest, the romantic sea coast or any other places of interest.
 Finally the newlyweds head to the restaurant to meet with the guests they invited.